0xPolygon/polygon-docs/docs/zkEVM/concepts/circom-intro-brief.md

 At this stage, either one of the C++ or WebAssembly programs generated by the compiler can be used to compute all signals that match the set of constraints of the circuit.

-Whichever program is used, needs as input, a file containing a set of valid input values.
+Whichever program is used, needs as input a file containing a set of valid input values.

 Recall that a valid set of circuit input, intermediate and output values is called the witness.